Original Post 4/27/2012 ... Updated as needed ... General overview of our farm ... Disclaimer link at the end ...

 We have seen a number of Oregon Black truffles appear in a stand of Fir that was inoculated with truffles over ten years ago.
 We haven't yet determined if there are a significant number of truffles available as we have only once managed to get a truffle dog out here.
 We do, however, see lots of holes dug and gather leftover pieces of truffles that the forest critters uncover for us.

 We have produced mushrooms on sawdust, straw, and logs over the years but have not attempted to produce them as a crop available to sell.
 That may soon change once more construction has been completed.
+Update 2025: Currently inoculating Alder logs for shiitake harvests.
+Currently building an indoor mushroom grow area in the lower room of the barn.

 If anyone is wandering around our area, feel free to drop by to see the bits and pieces we have managed to put together so far.
 And we would be more than happy to hear your thoughts and suggestions!